 Get that vital buy-in from all staff, at all levels of your business.
 Make it worth your employees’ time to use the right systems to accomplish their tasks.
 Efficiency and productivity boosts benefit both your employees and your bottom line.

 Have one central person or a small team to oversee the entire process – from planning and scoping out the needs of the business to presenting recommendations.
 They need to understand the process and be able to communicate well, in order to understand the different needs and challenges of every level and department of your business.

 “No process can think for us.
 So we have asked our agency to think of our process as guidelines, as opposed to strict rules, suggestions rather than mandates, double checks versus must-dos.
 The process provides a rough roadmap for how a type of job should go under ideal circumstances (which never exist), and it is there to help us get an initiative back on track when it inevitably goes a bit off the path.” – Bryan Christian, the president of Proof Advertising

 To get maximum buy-in, staff need to feel involved in the process.
 With any form of change, if people feel that they are being kept in the dark, they will become resistant.
 Ensure that the employees who will be directly affected by the new workflow understand the reason behind implementing it and how it will benefit both them and the company.

-6. Continue optimising the workflow ?
+6. Continue optimizing the workflow ?